permaweb/ao-cookbook/src/concepts/lua.md

 For the purpose of this tutorial, we will be assuming that you have already completed the [getting started](/welcome/getting-started) guide.
 If not, complete that first.

-If you logged out of your process, you can always re-open it by running `aos` on your commandline, optionally specifying your key file with `--wallet [location]`.
+If you logged out of your process, you can always re-open it by running `aos` on your command-line, optionally specifying your key file with `--wallet [location]`.

 ## Basic Lua expressions.